Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition to the pottery making craft in Sa Huynh, the Ministry of Culture, Sports and Tourism also recognized the art of decorating poles of the Cor people in Tra Bong district as a national intangible cultural heritage.

-The art of decorating the Cor ethnic group's poles has existed and developed in association with the buffalo eating festival for thousands of years and has been passed down from generation to generation, expressing the cultural identity and bearing the mark of the Cor ethnic group.
-The Cor people's poles usually have three types corresponding to different social and cultural activities, the tallest of which is the pole erected on the Nga Ra Festival (about 10 - 15m).
+The art of decorating the pole of the Cor ethnic group has existed and developed in association with the buffalo eating festival for thousands of years and has been passed down from generation to generation, expressing the cultural identity, bearing the mark of the Cor ethnic group.
+The pole of the Cor people usually has three types corresponding to each different social and cultural activity, the highest is the pole erected on the Nga Ra Festival (about 10 - 15m).
 Notably, the pole body is decorated with two-color black and red patterns, symbolizing heaven and earth.
-The pole body is also hung with Gu sets (wooden painted or carved with images or motifs that carry the spiritual elements of the Cor people) and an altar.
+The pole body is also hung with Gu sets (wooden painted or carved with images or motifs bearing spiritual elements of the Cor people) and an altar.
 The Gu set is only found in the Cor ethnic group.
 These can be considered unique works of sculpture and folk painting.

 Along with the Gu set, the pole is also hung with wooden swallows.
 On top of the pole is also attached a swallow.
 This is the image of a bird that always catches worms, grasshoppers, and locusts to protect the rice plants.
-The Cor people consider swallows to be birds sent down from the sky by the gods to help them.
+The Cor people consider swallows to be birds of the sky sent down by the gods to help them.
 That is why the Cor people never hunt or eat swallows.

 The pole-raising ceremony is unique to the Cor people.
-Every time the pole is raised, the Cor people must perform a ceremony with very sacred rituals.
-The pole is the spiritual bridge of the Cor people with the gods.
-The prayers are in different steps when assembling the pole or when hanging the Gu sets.
+Every time the pole-raising ceremony is held, the Cor people must perform a worship ceremony with very sacred rituals.
+The pole-raising ceremony is the spiritual bridge of the Cor people with the gods.
+The worshiping rituals are different in different steps when assembling the pole-raising ceremony or when hanging the Gu sets.

 Source: https://daidoanket.vn/quang-ngai-co-2-di-san-van-hoa-phi-vat-the-quoc-gia-10287856.html